M.A. in Economics

 Complete applications should include the following:

-5. Graduate Record Examination (GRE) scores are NOT required, but they are encouraged.
-For students who do not meet the admission requirements described above, a GRE score would be an acceptable way to address shortcomings.
-Median scores of students recently admitted to the M.A. in Economics are 158 (61st percentile) for the quantitative, 154 (62nd percentile) for the verbal, and 4 (54th percentile) for the analytical writing parts of the GRE.
+- Graduate Record Examination (GRE) scores are typically required; however, this requirement can be waived for economics majors with GPAs of at least 3.6.
+Median scores of students recently admitted to the M.A. in Economics are 158 (61st percentile) for the quantitative, 154 (62nd percentile) for the verbal and 4 (54th percentile) for the analytical writing parts of the GRE.
 (U.S. citizens and resident aliens may request a discount on the fees for the GRE from the Fee Reduction Program of the Educational Testing Service.)

 In 2024-2025, full-time graduate students will pay tuition of $5,610 per semester if they are residents of South Carolina and $11,686 per semester if they are non-residents.
 All full-time students will pay $713 per semester in fees.
 To be full-time, a student must take at least nine credit hours in each Fall and Spring semester.